rvl/wikibot/README.md

 *Your GitHub Wiki is now a Slack Bot*

-This is currently at "proof of concept" stage.

 ## Why?

 Because GitHub Wiki search is a little bit crap.
 If you have a private